-You can find more information on their ziplining tours here:
+You can find more information on their zip lining tours on their website.

 We also had the incredible opportunity to explore The Nest, one of the most breathtaking structures I’ve ever seen.
-This treehouse is suited for 4-6 guests and is located on an active part of the ziplining trail.
-The inspiration for Cypress Valley was brought to the owner, David, after experiencing a canopy tour in Costa Rica, and this influence is apparent in The Nest.
-While we were exploring this massive treehouse I truly felt like I escaped to a jungle somewhere deep in Central America.
+This treehouse is suited for 4-6 guests and is located on an active part of the zip-line trail.
+The inspiration for Cypress Valley was brought to the owner, David, after experiencing a canopy tour in Costa Rica.
+That Costa Rican influence is apparent in The Nest.
+While we were exploring this massive treehouse, I truly felt like I had escaped to a jungle somewhere deep in Central America.

 Be sure to check out their gift shop before you leave!
 They have super comfortable t-shirts, tank-tops, and jackets.
-Juan and I bought shirts during our visit and almost every time we wear them out we get stopped by people who have been to Cypress Valley and want to talk about how much they loved it.
-In the short time since our visit, we’ve been approached by people who have stayed in treehouses, people who took ziplining tours, and people who have visited the Ranch House for bachelorette parties.
-I think the amount of people who have gone out of their way to talk to us about their love for Cypress Valley Canopy Tours is a true testament of how unique, special, and memorable this place is.
+Juan and I bought shirts during our visit, and almost every time we wear them out we get stopped by people who have been to Cypress Valley and want to talk about how much they loved it.
+In the short time since our visit, we’ve been approached by people who have stayed in treehouses, people who have taken zip-line tours, and people who have visited the Ranch House for bachelorette parties.
+I think the number of people who have gone out of their way to talk to us about their love for Cypress Valley Canopy Tours is a true testament of how unique, special, and memorable this place is.